yambo-code/yambo-libraries/README.md

+## Yambo Libraries

-This is the distribution of the Libraries derived from the Yambo source and transformed in independent packages.
+This is the distribution of the Libraries needed during the compilation of the Yambo source (http://www.yambo-code.org).

+There are two kind of libraries:

+  *

+and transformed in independent packages.

 Yambo doesn't stand for anything like "Yet Another Many-Body cOde", for instance.
 Unless you really want it to.